B-Griffinn/sl-attendance/README.md

 Welcome to sl-attendance.
 This is a small tool I made to easily keep track of attendance, both TLs and students.
 This program prints a list of 2 things at this time:

 - TLs who need to submit attendance
-- Students who's absences are between 8 and 30 hours (if I include over 30 hours absent, the list is full of MIA folks, withdrawn folks, etc.)
+- Students whose absences are between 8 and 30 hours (if I include over 30 hours absent, the list is full of MIA folks, withdrawn folks, etc.)

 ## Set Up